-Coronavirus: adult audiology service changes
+Coronavirus: adult audiology service update

 If you were due an assessment of your tinnitus, we will contact you by telephone at the time of your appointment to discuss managing your tinnitus.

 We have suspended our micro-suction wax removal service.